murtuswami/Robust-Facility-Location-Solver/README.md

 ## Running Local Search
-The Fast Local Search  implementation can be found in /localSearch/localSearchFast.py This is the fastest implementation and reccomended for solving purposes
+The Fast Local Search  implementation can be found in /localSearch/localSearchFast.py This is the fastest implementation and recommended for solving purposes

 ### Iterated Local Search
 Runs Iterated Local Search to solve UFLP instance.